jacklule/DataViz-Syllabus/GitHubSetUp.md

 - Open that repository and click Create New File.
 - Name file index.html
-- In the text box, put GitHub's suggested opening text in html **(enclosing lines between < and >)** -!DOCTYPE html
+- In the text box, put GitHub's suggested opening text in html **(enclosing lines between < and >)**
-  -html
-  -body
+- !DOCTYPE html
+- html
+- body
-  -h1>Hello World</h1
+- h1>Hello World</h1
-  -p>I'm hosted with GitHub Pages.</p
+- p>I'm hosted with GitHub Pages.</p
-  -/body
-  -/html
+- /body
+- /html
 - Commit.

 <a id="Getting-Set-Up-at-GitHub.io-with-GitHub-Desktop"></a>